PrincetonUniversity/job_defense_shield/docs/setup.md

 ```

 !!! tip
     If the path that you use for `violation-logs-path` does not exist then the software will try to make it.
-If `/tmp` does not exist then use something else like `/scratch`.
-In the next section, you will choose a proper path.
+You can use anything for now.
+In the next section, you will choose a path to use for production.

 Be sure to replace `email-domain-name`, `sender`, `reply-to` and `report-emails` with your values.